 - Incredible Value.
 This company really delivers a lot of bed for the price, which can be up to $200 less than its competitor here.

 - A luxurious cover.
-The Eurotop should feel plush and inviting for those who want a more luxurious sleep experience.
+The Eurotop with a cashmere blend cover should feel plush and inviting for those who want a more luxurious sleep experience.

 Both brands are great options for any sleep position.
 They both present a universal comfort feel and easy repositioning for a great night’s rest.